denten-books/plain-text/2-chapter.md

 structure of the contemporary Document Object Model.
 This includes print, because even in that mode, publishing practices today rely on some of the same machinery described in this chapter.

+The gap between input and output is what gives rise to the ephemeral quality of digital text.
+Temporary storage media located on the way from keyboard to page or screen allows for rapid and frequent remediation.
+It keeps the ink in motion unattached to a "sticky" medium like paper.
+However, the spatial elongation of the sign also comes at a cost.
+Submerged in the passage between keyboard and screen or paper, the inscription passes from view.
+In its ephemeral "liquid" form it is also no longer legible to the naked human eye.
+It reappears again on the screen or page already "processed," that is, altered by the intervention of the "control unit."
+Writing or reading on a device can thus no longer remain a solitary activity.
+Machine operators far removed from the site of interpretation intervene to mediate the encounter between reader/writer, and text.

+The consequences of that intervention are immense.
+With time, supplemental "control characters" designed to format documents fused with programming languages, capable of generalized device control.
+Technological and legal fictions rise to restore a measure of "stickiness" to text in its ephemeral form.
+For example, manufacturers commonly embed digital rights management circuits into video streaming devices to artificially limit the duplication of broadcast material.
+Similarly, electronic book sellers often prevent readers from copying and pasting words on the page.
+Such measures mimic some of the constraints associated with static, paper-and-ink-bound media regimes.
+Essential for the practices of unencumbered critical thought, control structures exist in the hidden gap between the two parts of the splintered sign.
+Ultimately, the "control" layer is capable of affecting more than print design.
+It shapes the very structure of interpretation.
+In the language of the Document Object Model, the formatting layer contains the essence of "machine control."
+Long a marginal concept in literary theory, formatting is therefore central to the practice of computational hermeneutics.
+Far from mere inconsequential embellishment, formatting governs the interface between meaning and matter, thought and page.
+It has the capability to embellish, to obscure, to censor, to govern, and to emend.

 The attached documents illustrate my thesis in practice.
 In the first image the reader will find a visual "dotplot" representation of Laurence Sterne's *The